AliceO2Group/InfoLogger/doc/README.md

   During development phase, it can be useful to set mode to "stdout", to allow using the infoLogger interface and printing messages without infoLoggerD/infoLoggerServer.
   When "infoLoggerD" mode is selected and no infoLoggerD connection can be established, the mode falls back to "stdout".

+  There is a built-in protection in the logging API to avoid message floods.
+If a client tries to send more than 500 messages in one second, or more than 1000 messages in one minute, further messages are redirected to a local file in /tmp.
+When the number of messages in this overflow file exceeds 1000 (or if can't be created), further messages are dropped.
+Normal behavior resumes when the message rate is reduced below 10 messages per minute.
+Some warning messages are logged by the library itself when this situation occurs.

 * infoLoggerD local socket